China steps up condemnation of U.S. over Taiwan arms

 "This could be a spiraling response that can be adjusted up or down," Sun said.

-But despite Beijing's anger, tensions appear unlikely to match last year's, when Chinese outrage over an earlier U.S. arms offer to Taiwan added to several disputes that roiled relations with Washington for many months.
+But despite Beijing's anger, tensions appear unlikely to match those of last year, when Chinese outrage over an earlier U.S. arms offer to Taiwan added to several disputes that roiled relations with Washington for many months.

 This year both sides have sought to keep relations on a steadier path ahead of 2012, when U.S. President Barack Obama faces re-election and China's Communist Party undergoes a leadership handover.